 Inflation is less onerous today, but remains elevated

 It may not feel like it at the grocery store, but inflation is on a downward trajectory in the U.S., Europe and across many other markets.
 That’s largely due to lower energy prices, fewer supply chain disruptions and aggressive interest rate hikes by central banks.
 Interest rate-sensitive industries, such as housing, are already feeling the effects, with home prices falling in some formerly hot markets.

 Rate hikes meant to fight inflation have also triggered a crisis in the banking sector.
 A sharp selloff in the bond market last year hammered the portfolios of numerous regional banks, contributing to the collapses of Silicon Valley Bank and Signature Bank.
 In Europe, contagion spread to Credit Suisse, which nearly collapsed before UBS agreed to buy it for more than $3 billion.

 The next shoe to drop could be commercial real estate.
 Office vacancy rates are on the rise as more companies embrace work-from-home business models.
 At the same time, it’s become more difficult to refinance commercial real estate (CRE) loans that were taken out when interest rates were much lower.
 That could be a growing threat to banks with a large exposure to CRE loans.

 “Office and retail properties look like the biggest concern,” says Ben Zhou, a Capital Group analyst who covers real estate investment trusts.

-“We knew there would be consequences to one of the most aggressive tightening campaigns in history,” says fixed income portfolio manager Pramod Atluri.
+“We knew there would be consequences to one of the most aggressive tightening campaigns in history,” says Pramod Atluri, principal investment officer of The Bond Fund of America®.
 “The dislocations we are seeing in the financial markets signal a painful new phase for the Fed.
 It has clearly exposed some vulnerabilities and, as a result, I believe we are nearing the end of this rate-hiking cycle.”

 Investors expect interest rates to decline in the months ahead